CnCNet/xna-cncnet-client/Contributing.md

 // Not OK
 var something = 6;
 ```
-- Local variables, function/method args and private class fields are named in the `camelCase` (using a `p` prefix to denote pointer type for every pointer nesting level) and a descriptive name, like `ircUser` for a local `IrcUser` variable.
+- Local variables, function/method args and private class fields are named in `camelCase` and a descriptive name, like `ircUser` for a local `IrcUser` variable.
 - Classes, namespaces, and properties are always written in `PascalCase`.
 - Class fields that can be set via INI tags should be named exactly like ini tags with dots replaced with underscores.